-LVA includes all teachers, administrators, paraprofessionals and, when appropriate, pupil services personnel, parents, and other staff in our professional learning that addresses the root causes of our identified needs.
-Grade levels are expected to work collaboratively to focus on pacing, instruction, and assessment.
-One of the five common planning periods per week is set aside for teachers to work with content teammates per grade level to collaborate.
-Cross grade level content teams meet once per month for the same purpose and cross-curricular grade level teams participate in professional development each week.
+MHA includes all teachers, administrators, paraprofessionals and, when appropriate, pupil services personnel, parents, and other staff in our professional learning that addresses the root causes of our identified needs.
+Grade levels must work collaboratively to focus on pacing, instruction, and assessment.
+One of the five common planning periods per week is set aside for teachers to collaborate with content teammates per grade level.
+Cross grade, level content teams meet once per month for the same purpose and cross-curricular grade level teams participate in professional development each week.

 We have aligned professional development with the State's academic content and student academic achievement standards.
-The staff at LVA participates in ongoing, research-based professional learning, which is determined by the academic and social needs of our students and the instructional needs of our staff.
-Teachers participate in ongoing virtual professional learning, in-house training in data analysis, effective instructional delivery techniques, methodologies for increasing student engagement, standards based classrooms, and, when appropriate, classroom management.
+The staff at MHA participates in ongoing, research-based professional learning, which is determined by the academic and social needs of our students and the instructional needs of our staff.
+Teachers participate in ongoing virtual professional learning, in-house training in data analysis, effective instructional delivery techniques, methodologies for increasing student engagement, standards-based classrooms, and, when appropriate, classroom management.
 New staff members receive essential training from the BOE staff, an orientation, and a mentor teacher at the school site.

-At least one day per semester is set aside for each content teacher team, along with the special education support teachers and paraprofessionals working with the content team to plan for upcoming units and review data to adjust instruction.
+At least one day per semester is set aside for each content teacher team, along with the special education support teacher and paraprofessional working with the content team to plan for upcoming units and review data to adjust instruction.